mesosphere/spark-build/docs/user-docs.md

 }
 ```

-and install it:
+Then, install Spark with your custom configuration:

 ```bash
 dcos package install --options=options.json spark
 ```

-To see all configuration options:
+Run the following command to see all configuration options:

 ``` bash
 $ dcos package describe spark --config